+'''

+$ openssl s_client -connect [host.fqdn.name]:[port]

+'''

+'''

-\$ openssl s_client -connect [host.fqdn.name]:[port] For example: \$ openssl s_client -connect test1.sec.cloudera.com:7183
+$ openssl s_client -connect test1.sec.cloudera.com:7183

+'''

-A return code 0 means opensel was able to follow trust server chain of trust through its library of trusted public CAs.
+A return code 0 means opensal was able to follow trust server chain of trust through its library of trusted public CAs.

-For certificates signed by your organization's internal CA or self-signed certificates, you may need to add the certificate to the truststore using the openssl command.
-Use the -CAfile option to specify the path to the root CA so openssl can verify the self-signed or internal-CA-signed certificate as follows:
+For certificates signed by your organization's internal CA or self-signed certificates, you may need to add the certificate to the truststore using the opensal command.
+Use the -CAfile option to specify the path to the root CA so opensal can verify the self-signed or internal-CA-signed certificate as follows: